Sports betting; Medicaid unwinding; Florida’s wildlife

 Florida’s wildlife

 Once the source of livelihood for families throughout the community, the bay collapsed in 2020, and with it the wild oyster industry.
-But as WFSU' Margie Menzel reports, a group of kayakers found hope on a recent trip down the length of the river.
+But as Margie Menzel reports from our Tallahassee partner station WFSU, a group of kayakers found hope on a recent trip down the length of the river.

 Down the peninsula in southwest Florida, it was a mixed year for loggerhead sea turtles on Sanibel and Captiva islands this year along the Gulf Coast.
 Florida has the largest number of nesting loggerheads, which are on the Endangered Species Act list of threatened animals.
 Today’s efforts to protect the turtles are very much linked to the past, as Janine Zeitlin reports from WGCU in southwest Florida.

 And in Central Florida, Disney World has become one of the most important links in a wildlife corridor spanning the length of Florida.
-WUSF's Steve Newborn was able to visit.
+Steve Newborn from our partner station in Tampa, WUSF, was able to visit.

 If you or someone you know may have a gambling problem, you can call or text The National Problem Gambling Helpline Network at 1-800-522-4700 or chat with a specialist online.
 Inquiries are answered 24/7 and remain confidential.